Carlos Lozada (journalist)

-Carlos Eduardo Lozada (born 1971) is a Peruvian-American journalist and author.
-He joined The New York Times as an opinion columnist in 2022 after a 17-year career as senior editor and book critic at The Washington Post.
-He won the Pulitzer Prize for Criticism in 2019 and was a finalist for the prize in 2018.
-The Pulitzer Board cited his "trenchant and searching reviews and essays that joined warm emotion and careful analysis in examining a broad range of books addressing government and the American experience."
-He has also won the National Book Critics Circle Nona Balakian Citation for Excellence in Reviewing and the Kukula Award for excellence in nonfiction book reviewing.
-Lozada was an adjunct professor of political science and journalism with the University of Notre Dame's Washington program, teaching from 2009 to 2021.
-He is the author of What Were We Thinking: A Brief Intellectual History of the Trump Era, published in 2020, and The Washington Book: How to Read Politics and Politicians, published in 2024, both with Simon & Schuster.
+Carlos Eduardo Lozada (born November 1, 1971) is a Peruvian-American journalist and author.
+He joined New York Times Opinion as a columnist in 2022, after 17-years with the The Washington Post, where he began in 2005 and worked his way through the editorial ranks to become the paper's nonfiction book critic in 2015.

+Among other awards, Lozada was recognized with a National Book Critics Circle Award, the Nona Balakian Citation for Excellence in Reviewing, in 2015, the Pulitzer Prize for Criticism in 2019. and a Washington Monthly Kukula Award for Excellence in Nonfiction Book Reviewing his piece on a Robin DiAngelo work in 2021.

+Lozada was an adjunct professor of political science and journalism with the University of Notre Dame's Washington Program, teaching in that program from 2009 to 2021.
+He is the author of What Were We Thinking: A Brief Intellectual History of the Trump Era (2020), and The Washington Book: How to Read Politics and Politicians (2024), both published by Simon & Schuster.

-Early life
+Early life and education

+Carlos Eduardo Lozada was born on November 1, 1971, in Lima, Peru, to two prominent families on both his mother's and his father's side.
+(He is a nephew of businessman and politician Carlos Rodríguez-Pastor Sr. and cousin of billionaire businessman Carlos Rodríguez-Pastor, both on his mother's side, while he belongs to the Lozada family on his father's side.)

-Lozada was born in Lima, Peru to two prominent families on both his mother’s and his father’s side.
-His family migrated to California when he was a child.
-He later returned to Peru, where he lived until completing high school.
-He earned a bachelor's degree in economics and political science from the University of Notre Dame in 1993.
-In 1997, he graduated from the Woodrow Wilson School of Public and International Affairs at Princeton University with a master's degree in public administration.
-After graduation, Lozada worked as an economic analyst at the Federal Reserve Bank of Atlanta in Atlanta, Georgia.
-He is married and has 3 children.
-On his mother’s side he is the nephew of businessman and politician Carlos Rodríguez-Pastor Sr. and cousin of billionaire businessman Carlos Rodríguez-Pastor, on his father’s side he belongs to the Lozada family.
+By his description in interview, Lozada's family immigrated to Northern California when he was three years old, from Lima, Peru; he goes on to say that he later returned to Peru at age 10, where he lived until completing high school.
+He went on to earn a bachelor's degree in economics and political science from the University of Notre Dame in 1993.
+In 1997, he graduated from the Woodrow Wilson School of Public and International Affairs at Princeton University, with a master's degree in public administration.

 Career

+Writing

-In 1999, Lozada became an associate editor of Foreign Policy in Washington D.C., eventually becoming the magazine's managing editor.
-Lozada was a 2004–2005 Knight-Bagehot Fellow in Business and Economics Journalism at Columbia University in New York.
-He joined the staff of The Washington Post in 2005 and served as economics editor, national security editor and Outlook editor.
-He became the paper's nonfiction book critic in 2015.
-At The New York Times, he is an opinion columnist and was cohost of the weekly "Matter of Opinion" podcast from 2023 to 2025.
+After graduating in 1997, Lozada worked as an economic analyst at the Federal Reserve Bank of Atlanta in Atlanta, Georgia.
+Lozada joined the magazine Foreign Policy, in Washington, D.C., as an associate editor in 1999, and, eventually, the magazine's managing editor.
+He joined the staff of The Washington Post in 2005 and serving in turn as economics editor, national security editor, and Sunday Outlook editor, becoming the paper's nonfiction book critic in 2015.

+He joined New York Times Opinion as a columnist in September 2022, where he was also cohost of the weekly "Matter of Opinion" podcast from 2023 to 2025.